kwong0419/week-8.2-gemini-api-vision-practice/readme.md

 ## Video Demo

-Here is a video demo of the potential user walkthrough of the app:
+Here is a video demo of the potential user walkthrough of the app (**Note:** This is not a requirement, but it is a good reference for the user steps):

 [Palette Report Demo](https://drive.google.com/file/d/1uVI1LSr7oFPIpy5seE5Cs2MG3ixfTot0/view?usp=sharing)

 ## Suggestion on Building the App

 Break your app down into smaller functions and test each function in isolation.
-Once all functions are working as expected, then you can wire them together in the main app.
+Once all functions are working as expected, then you can wire them together in the main app. **Note:** You are note required to use the provided functions or the exact layout of the functions.
+However, you will want to use the `setup_api()` function to initialize the API and get the model.

 ## Guides